 Cannabis use for medical purposes has been legal in New York since 2013.

 According to the MRTA, the retail market along with its central regulatory authority, the Cannabis Control Board and Office of Cannabis Management, will most likely be set up by the end of 2021.
+Good chance to open a dispensary in New York.

 This means retail sales could begin as early as spring 2022.
 According to most major predictors, the first year’s sales alone may deliver upwards of US$ 1 billion in sales.
 With the expected steady increase in sales, the numbers go up to US$ 4 billion.